opensource-edukasi/.github/profile/README.md

-Opensource Education is a non-profit organization that focuses on providing open source software for education in Indonesia.
+Opensource Edukasi is a non-profit organization that focuses on providing open source software for education in Indonesia.

 The project roadmap that will be built is:
 - Learning Management System (LMS)